Crapemyrtle Planting in Garden, Pots & Containers

 Crapemyrtle Planting in Garden

-To make the planting on the ground of garden, a hole is drilled, at a depth of two or three times the size of the pot or the plant soil ball and a width of twice the respective sizes.
-Then, and as long as there is no time pressure, the hole is left open for about a week in order to aeration and ‘disinfect’ the soil.
+To make the planting on the ground of garden, a hole is drilled, at a depth just as the height of the plant’s pot or the soil ball and a width of twice the respective sizes.
+Then, and as long as there is no time pressure, the hole is left open for about a week in order to ‘disinfect’ the soil.

 Then, taking into account the above mentioned for soil, a part of aggregate (1,6-3 mm granulometric zeolite or pumice stone for agricultural use) and a part of neutral pH compost are added to the excavated soil so that the proportion of materials is formed to Soil 2: Aggregate 1: Compost 1.

-The quantity of 30 to 50 g of a slow-release fertilizer (N-P2O5-K2O ratio: 1: 1: 1) are applied, or in the case of planting in autumn, a corresponding amount of phosphorus and kalium only fertilizer is added.
+The quantity of 30 to 50 g of a slow-release fertilizer (ratio N-P2O5-K2O: 1: 1: 1) are applied, or in the case of planting in autumn, a corresponding amount of phosphorus and kalium only fertilizer is added.
 Then mix all the materials so that the final product is as homogeneous as possible.

 With this homogeneous soil, the hole is filled until the point where the plant is placed in a way that its top soil surface will be at the same level as the ground.
 Consequently, fill the hole with the homogenised soil and lightly press.